bpolaszek/bentools-mysqliextended/README.md

-**This package is abandonned.
+**This package is abandoned.
 Consider upgrading to [bentools/simple-dbal](https://github.com/bpolaszek/simple-dbal), which can handle PDO and Mysqli connections as well, and favors composition over inheritance.**

 MySqli Extended
 ===============